-For some, this may be too time-consuming.
-Alternately, an older study, from 2008, found that simply boiling some potassium-rich foods, such as cubed potatoes, for 10 minutes can reduce their potassium contents by up to 50%.
+An older study from 2008 found that simply boiling some potassium-rich foods, such as cubed potatoes, for 10 minutes can reduce their potassium contents by up to 50%.

 For canned or potted fruits and vegetables, drain and rinse them to remove any excess minerals in the canning liquid.

 Potassium is a key mineral that supports a variety of important functions.

 A person with a health issue affecting their kidneys or adrenal system may need to prevent this mineral from building up and must closely monitor their potassium intake.